In Which Morgoth Pulls Out All the Stops, Fingolfin Goes Fey, Orcs Go Hither and Thither, More Men Show Up, and Húrin Comes Into His Own

 But it’s not really the right way.
 Ulmo had said that one would come to him, to Turgon, when real peril approached Gondolin.
 Apparently that time isn’t now.
 And so of the Elf mariners who went sailing “few returned.”
 Even Morgoth hears the rumor of these would-be messengers, these ocean-going ships who would extend a beseeching hand to the Valar.
 He is not pleased at this, and he’s especially not pleased that he can locate neither Finrod Felagund nor Turgon, or figure out neither where they’re holed up, nor how strong they are.
 As someone who’s spent centuries planning and growing his own forces, Morgoth fears the mounting power of hidden Elven realms.

 I like to stop and remember that there was a time, back in Valinor after the unchaining of Morgoth—who was just Melkor then—that he mingled with the Noldor, right there in their city of Tirion.
 In person.
 Fingolfin, who he brutally slew earlier in this chapter, is someone he once might have exchanged pleasantries with at some Noldorin dinner party once.
 Or he might have made small talk with Turgon, who he now seeks desperately and out of fear.
 Sure, Melkor was a seething ball of hatred even then and a total phony, but my point is that these beings kind of know each other in ways that, for example, Aragorn and Sauron never do.
 Clear enemies from the start, those two, just based on who they are.
-But the Noldor once listened to Melkor, took counsel with him, learned crafts from them.
+But the Noldor once listened to Melkor, took counsel with him, learned crafts from him.
 It’s chilling.

 Anyway, now Morgoth recalls the main body of his Orcs to Angband, but he keeps his network of spies quite active.
 There is a brief if unquiet peace that returns to Beleriand during this time, while the Dark Enemy of the World works to gather “new strength.”